rezanikfal/Tutorials/Angular/DataAccess.md

 ## main.ts in Angular project:
 - It is the main entry point for the application.
 It is responsible for bootstrapping the root module (usually named "AppModule") of the application.

+## environment.ts in Angular project:
+- It used to store configuration settings that are specific to a certain environment, such as development, staging, or production.
+- Each environment file exports an object that contains the configuration settings for that environment.
+For example, it can contain API endpoints, feature flags, and other settings that are specific to that environment.

 ## tsconfig.json in Angular project:
 - It is used to configure the TypeScript compiler.
 It specifies ECMAScript version, strict type checking, sourceMap, and dirs.
 - Source map files are used to map the code written in a higher-level language (such as TypeScript) to its equivalent code in a lower-level language (such as JavaScript).
 This mapping allows developers to debug their code using the original source files, rather than the compiled output(It should be disabled with Prod app).